ryogrid/articles/skiplist_en.md

   - The following points are of particular importance for understanding what follows
     - How the code traverses the nodes from the first node to the node to be explored
     - What information is stored in the process of traversing a node?
-      - => List of references to the node at which position transfered
+      - => List of references to the node at which location transfered
     - What is needed to add or delete a node?
       - => processing connection info of nodes described above